QSMxT/QSMxT/docs/pages/3_installation.md

 We recommend the use of software containers for reproducibility and ease of use.
 However, QSMxT can be installed manually.
 Please see the detailed instructions for generating the container [here](https://github.com/NeuroDesk/neurocontainers/blob/master/recipes/qsmxt/build.sh).

+## Older versions and release notes

+You can find the software versions and container dates on our Docker page [here](https://hub.docker.com/search?q=qsmxt&sort=updated_at&order=desc).

+You can find detailed release notes on the GitHub releases page [here](https://github.com/QSMxT/QSMxT/releases).

 <script>
 $(document).ready(function(){
     $('[data-toggle="popover"]').popover();